Capital punishment in the Bible: Examples of capital punishment

 In the Genesis creation narrative (Book of Genesis 2:17), God tells Adam "But of the Tree of Knowledge of good and evil you shall not eat of it, for on the day that you eat thereof, you shall surely die."
 According to the Talmud, this verse is a death penalty.

 In Genesis 38:24-26, when Judah is told that Tamar (his former daughter-in-law) had become a harlot and was pregnant, he sentences her to death by burning.
 However, she proves that he (Judah) is the father, and (apparently) the ruling is reversed.

 During the period that the Israelites wandered the wilderness, examples include: A man was stoned for gathering wood on Sabbath, while another was stoned for blasphemy.
 In the rebellion of Korah, the ground opened up swallowing Korah, other leaders, and their families; and a heavenly fire consumed another 250 followers.
 The next day, all the Israelites railed against Moses and Aaron, blaming them for the deaths, and God sent a plague that killed another 14,700.

 During the period of Kings, examples include: Elijah captured and "slaughtered" the prophets of Baal.
 King Asa and the tribes who followed him made a covenant to worship God and "whoever would not worship the LORD God of Israel would be put to death."
 King Ahab eliminated Naboth (to get his land) by getting false witnesses to testify that Naboth had blasphemed God and the King.
 In the uprising against Athaliah when Jehoash was appointed king of Judah, Mattan, the priest of Baal was killed.

 New Testament

 Sermon on the Mount

 The Sermon on the Mount rejects "an eye for an eye" and thus, implicitly, retributive justice, which has been argued to include capital punishment.
 Whether supportive or not, commentators establish the relevance of the Sermon to considerations of capital punishment, for example Augustine, who cites it in his analysis supporting capital punishment as carried out by duly constituted authority.
-In 2018 the Roman Catholic catechism changed to repudiate capital punishment in any circumstances, and the Vatican website explicitly references the Sermon on the Mount in justification for this.
+In 2018 the Roman Catholic catechism changed to repudiate capital punishment in most circumstances, and the Vatican website explicitly references the Sermon on the Mount in justification for this.